--Blink slow when the filter is being scrolled. (pp.62, 77)

-- -Blink fast when the filter scroll is not working properly. (pp.62, 79) - -Light orange when the clogging of the filter is detected or the filter counter reaches a time set in the timer setting, urging immediate filter/ filter cartridge replacement. (pp.60-62, 79)
+- -Blink slow when the filter is being scrolled. (pp.62, 77) - -Blink fast when the filter scroll is not working properly or the filter cartridge is not installed. (pp.62, 79) - -Light orange when the clogging of the filter is detected or the filter counter reaches a time set in the timer setting, urging immediate filter/ filter cartridge replacement. (pp.61, 62, 79)